 Shining Sea Bikeway

-If you want to leave property, the best way to do so is by bike.
+If you want to leave the property, the best way to do so is by bike.
 AutoCamp Cape Cod is located directly along the Shining Sea Bikeway, an 11-mile, paved bike path that stretches from North Falmouth to Woods Hole.
 Auto Camp has free Linus cruiser bikes to borrow for three-hour increments, which is long enough to bike to Woods Hole, have a leisurely lunch or spend some time on the beach, and then bike back.
 Bikes are available on a first-come, first-served basis after signing a rental agreement and picking up a bike lock key at the main desk.

 For longer rides, you may want to bring your own bike and then head to the beach for the day.
 It is about a 15-20 minute ride to beaches such as Chapaquoit Beach, Wood Neck Beach, or Quissett Beach.
 A ride through the Great Sippewissett Marsh to the north is also a perfect choice for bird watchers.